 M.A.
-DEGREE IN TEACHING AND LEARNING WITH AN EMPHASIS IN SECONDARY EDUCATION - 36 HOURS
+DEGREE IN TEACHING AND LEARNING WITH AN ELEMENTARY EDUCATION EMPHASIS 36 HOURS

-The Master's of Teaching and Learning is designed for participants who have a bachelor's degree in a field other than education and are working in a classroom as a long-term substitute or on a temporary teaching certificate.
+The Master of Arts in Teaching and Learning is designed for participants who have a bachelor's degree in a field other than education and are working in a classroom as a long-term substitute or on a temporary teaching certificate.
 The program consists of courses centered on foundational skills for instruction such as curriculum, classroom culture, and quality instruction.
 This program is designed to lead to alternative teaching certification in qualifying states.